hankhjliao/hankhjliao.github.io/content/blog/2022-12-04-docker-cheatsheet/index.md

 {{< figure src="docker-overview.png" caption="Docker overview (Image from https://docs.docker.com/get-started/overview/)" >}}

-Registry: Where you download others’ image.
+Registry: Where you download others’ images.
 Image: Read Only.
 Like Snapshot in Virtual Machine.
 Container: Where you run programs.